GuidesBot/dependCheckForGuides/README.md

 # dependCheckForGuides

-This repository is used to check the Open Liberty guides to determine the required plugins and dependencies need to bump up the version by dependbot.
+This repository is used to check CODA VM liveness daily.